2022 in Bare Knuckle Fighting Championship: Results

-Bare Knuckle Fighting Championship 23
+BKFC 23: Richman vs. Rickels

-Bare Knuckle Fighting Championship 23 was a bare-knuckle fighting event to be held by Bare Knuckle Fighting Championship on April 8, 2022, at the Intrust Bank Arena in Wichita, Kansas, USA.
+BKFC 23: Richman vs. Rickels was a bare-knuckle fighting event to be held by Bare Knuckle Fighting Championship on April 8, 2022, at the Intrust Bank Arena in Wichita, Kansas, USA.

 Background

 The event featured the promotion's return to Kansas.

 A middleweight bout between two Bellator veterant Mike Richman and David Rickels served as the event headliner.